manubot/rootstock/USAGE.md

 Citations are processed in 3 stages:

 1. Pandoc parses the input Markdown to locate citation keys.
-2. The [`pandoc-manubot-cite`](https://github.com/manubot/manubot#pandoc-filter) filter automatically retreives the bibliographic metadata for citation keys.
+2. The [`pandoc-manubot-cite`](https://github.com/manubot/manubot#pandoc-filter) filter automatically retrieves the bibliographic metadata for citation keys.
 3. The [`pandoc-citeproc`](https://github.com/jgm/pandoc-citeproc/blob/master/man/pandoc-citeproc.1.md) filter renders in-text citations and generates styled references.

-When using Manubot, citation keys should be formatted like `@source:identifier`, where `source` is one of the options described below.
+When using Manubot, citation keys should be formatted like `@prefix:accession`, where `prefix` is one of the options described below.
 When choosing which source to use for a citation, we recommend the following order:

 1. DOI (Digital Object Identifier), cite like `@doi:10.15363/thinklab.4`.